Clemson–South Carolina rivalry: History and notable games

 In 2005, the two teams showed an unusual gesture of sportsmanship by meeting at midfield before the game to shake hands, putting the melee of 2004 behind them.
-Clemson won this game 13–9, leaving the Tiger's quarterback, Charlie Whitehurst, undefeated against USC in his 4 years at Clemson.
-The only Carolina quarterback to do so against the Tigers was Tommy Suggs, who led the Gamecocks to three victories in a row from 1968 to 1970.
+Clemson won this game 13–9, leaving the Tigers' quarterback, Charlie Whitehurst, undefeated against USC in his four years at Clemson.
+He remains the only quarterback on either side in the history of the rivalry to go 4–0 against his archrival.
+The best record against Clemson for a South Carolina quarterback belongs to Tommy Suggs, who led the Gamecocks to three victories in a row from 1968 to 1970.